Welcome Our School

 Founder and CEO of Sevilla Montessori School

-Psychologist from the University of Huelva, Master in Health from the University of Seville and Expert in Early Childhood from the Autonomous University of Madrid.
-Certified by AMI (Association Montessori Internationale) in stage 3-6.
-Certified in Positive Discipline by the Positive Discipline Association as a facilitator for parents and as a facilitator in childhood, formed emotional education and NLP by ITA.
+Psychologist from the University of Huelva, with a Master’s Degree in Health from the University of Seville and a specialisation in Early Childhood from the Autonomous University of Madrid.
+I am certified by the AMI (Association Montessori Internationale) in the 3-6 years stage and accredited as a facilitator of Positive Discipline for parents and children by the Positive Discipline Association.
+In addition, I have complemented my training in emotional education and Neurolinguistic Programming (NLP) through the ITA.

 Mirna S.